PuruVJ/macos-preact/README.md

-# Mac OS Moneterey Web
+# Mac OS Monterey Web

 This open source project aims to replicate some of the Mac OS(Moneterey, at the time)'s desktop experience on web, using standard web technologies like HTML, CSS and JS